 NONE of these examples are express asks for a discount, or lower fees.

 Your buyers probably aren’t comfortable asking for a discount or negotiating.
+They cast the line – looking to see if you bite.

 If your buyer feels the same discomfort about negotiating as you do, why are you making it easier for them?